 2017 SOLD OUT– Stay tuned for 2018

-Cost: The cost is the same as 2016 ($140) for 3 days of events, speakers, meals and lodging ($120 if you bring your own tent, camper, motorhome or stay in a hotel), and $75 for a day pass that includes lunch and dinner.
+Cost: The cost has changed by $10 from 2017 ($150) for 3 days of events, speakers, meals and lodging ($130 if you bring your own tent, camper, motorhome or stay in a hotel), and $80 for a day pass that includes lunch and dinner.
 If you can’t commit to the weekend, try the Saturday day pass.
-It could be the best $75 you’ll ever spend.
+It could be the best $80 you’ll ever spend.
 If you can afford a small donation to help someone with limited funds attend, you’ll find that option on the payment page.
 Additional costs include an optional retreat t-shirt for a $10-$15 donation.
 We are happy to announce that the retreat is covering the costs on the zipline, we want anyone to be able to connect with their inner child via zipline!

 What to expect: Lots of fun, new friends, plenty of food, fellowship, with a blend of ACA recovery meetings, speakers, workshops and great people who are also pursuing recovery and self improvement.
 There’s campfires, music, hiking, trails, fishing, guided meditation, volleyball, frisbee golf, a meadow for games or sun bathing, plenty of shade, sports, kite flying, and anything else that sets your spirit free.
 When you want a ride, we even have 6-seater golf carts to transport us around the small camp.
 Maybe you want to go watch the hangliders jump off the mountain and soar above it?
 Want to hear what past retreat participants had to say?
 Click here.
 Every year we listen and improve.
 This event is about the fellowship.
 The world-class speakers, events and atmosphere are just a bonus!

 2017 Agenda: (see draft here), 2018 Agenda is in the works